jevinskie/xnu-pid-rollover/README.md

-# macos-pid-rollover
+# xnu-pid-rollover
-Finding the fastest way to wrap around the PID space of macOS. chroot and custom dyld tricks ahoy!
+Finding the fastest way to wrap around the PID space of XNU. chroot and custom dyld tricks ahoy!